Plants | Birds | Mammals | Insects | Wet specimens | Museum specimens | Direct observations | Photos

 Sagehen has a small insect collection (approx. 1000 specimens), but a wealth of knowledge about the insect fauna of the basin and surrounding region, thanks to our longest running course: UC Davis’ ENT 109.
 Students in this semester-long course must collect and identify 200 Families of insects.

 Sagehen has a small teaching collection of wet specimens, including a variety of fish, herps, birds and mammals.
+These collections had not been digitized as of January 2020.

 Photos are available to use under a CC x 4.0 license.
 Proper credit is generally (but not always):